david4096/three-starter/README.md

-# babylon-starter
+# Three Starter
-BabylonJS boiplerplate with webpack, typescript and mocha/chai
+Three.js boiplerplate with es6 and Webpack 2 with tree shaking.